cmake-basis/BASIS/doc/howto/buildoptions.rst

     Whether build and installation instructions for the documentation should be added.
 If OFF, the build configuration of the doc/ directory is skipped.
     Otherwise, the ``doc`` target is added which can be used to build the documentation.
+    You may still need to run make doc, make manual, make site, etc. by hand, this option enables those settings.

 .. note:: Though surprising at first glance, the build of the documentation may
           often be preceeded by the build of the software itself.
 The reason is